The immune response is how your body recognizes and defends itself against bacteria, viruses, and substances that appear foreign and harmful.

 Abbas AK, Lichtman AH, Pillai S. Properties and overview of immune responses.
 In: Abbas AK, Lichtman AH, Pillai S, eds.
 Cellular and Molecular Immunology.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 1.

-Firestein GS.
+Firestein GS, Stanford SM.
 Mechanisms of inflammation and tissue repair.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 48.
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 42.